scottwatanuki/ScottWatanuki/README.md

 <p align="middle">I'm Scott Watanuki, a former Software Engineer Intern at Pinterest and currently pursuing a BS/MS in Computer Science at Georgia Tech.

 I’m actively exploring Summer 2025 internship roles and would love to connect with you!
-Feel free to message me on LinkedIn or reach out via email at scott.watanuki.1@gmail.com Thank you!</p>
+Feel free to message me on LinkedIn.
+Thank you!</p>

-<h3 align="left"><a href="mailto:scottwatanuki@gatech.edu">Email me!</a><br>

 <h3 align="left">Connect with me!</h3>
 <p align="left">